Skip To Main Content

 Anthropology (PhD)

-Timing on Admission Decision: Students can expect to hear back on an admission decision within 4 to 6 weeks after the application deadline.
+Timing on Admission Decision: Students can expect to hear back on an admission decision within 4 to 6 weeks after December 1.

 Application Deadlines for: Priority International Domestic